spencertipping/bipolar/heavy/bipolar-work.md

 > Thank you,
 > Steve

 Eminently professional, but emotionally opaque.
-I think we use Bayesian inference to assign affect to these things; sparing the math, that just means we'll interpret the emotional ambiguity according to our prior expectation.
+I think we use something like Bayesian inference to assign affect to these things; sparing the math, that just means we'll interpret the emotional ambiguity according to our prior expectation.
 Altered moods influence this prior expectation substantially.

 ### Equally plausible interpretations